opensearch-project/project-website/_posts/2021-11-19-connecting-java-high-level-rest-client-with-opensearch-over-https.markdown

 keytool -keystore myTrustStore -storepass changeit -list | grep opensearch
 ```

-_STEP 3:_ Next, set the truststore properties in the client side code to point to the custom truststore.
+_STEP 3:_ Next, set the truststore properties in the client code to point to the custom truststore.

 ```
 //Point to keystore with appropriate certificates for security.